elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-emotions-play-a-role-in-the-dynamics-of-social-movements.md

 url: /learn/sociology/questions/how-do-emotions-play-a-role-in-the-dynamics-of-social-movements
 score: -1.0
 related_article1:
+    id: 119412
+    title: >-
+        What is crowd psychology and how does it influence group behavior?
+    subject: Psychology
+    url: /learn/psychology/questions/what-is-crowd-psychology-and-how-does-it-influence-group-behavior
+related_article2:
     id: 119437
     title: >-
         What are the legal implications of protester violence?
     subject: Criminal or Civil Law
     url: /learn/criminal-or-civil-law/questions/what-are-the-legal-implications-of-protester-violence
-related_article2:
+related_article3:
-    id: 119419
+    id: 119414
     title: >-
-        How does state violence impact the outcomes of social movements?
+        What are the main criticisms of Relative Deprivation Theory?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-state-violence-impact-the-outcomes-of-social-movements
-related_article3:
-    id: 119412
-    title: >-
-        What is crowd psychology and how does it influence group behavior?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-crowd-psychology-and-how-does-it-influence-group-behavior
+    url: /learn/sociology/questions/what-are-the-main-criticisms-of-relative-deprivation-theory
 ---

 &nbsp;